sebas5384/redux-boot/docs/Actions.md

 })
 ```

-Dispatching asynchronous action give us a promise which will be resolved when the action lifecycle is done.
+Dispatching asynchronous action give us a promise which will be resolved when the action life cycle is done.

 ```js